 Three Programs Granted Provisional Accreditation

-With the addition of these newly accredited programs, the number of PA programs in the United States now stands at 303.
-This remarkable growth is indicative of the dedication of our PA education community—because of the work you do each day, there are now more students than ever who are seeking entry into the PA profession.
+With the addition of these newly accredited programs, the number of PA programs in the United States now stands at 306.
+This remarkable growth demonstrates the dedication of our PA education community – because of the work you do each day, there are now more students than ever who are seeking entry into the PA profession.

 Please join us in congratulating these three programs as they prepare to educate the next generation of PAs: